jonsterling/ocaml-forester/README.md

 ### Example Use

-Please see my [Forest](https://github.com/jonsterling/forest) for an example of using forester.
+Please see my [Forest](https://github.com/jonsterling/forest) for an example of using forester, or clone your own [template forest](https://git.sr.ht/~jonsterling/forest-template).